VarsouPenny/audio-fingerprint/README.md

 and demanding contexts, which is likely the reason why many popular music identification platforms, such as Shazam [3], base their algorithms on this technique [2].
+This study investigates Dejavu by addressing the following research questions:
+• How does Dejavu perform in identifying songs in diffenent databes with different volumn of songs., through diffent time queries.
+• How can Dejavu identify songs throught microphone?
+• How does Dejavu perform in diffent time queries with distinct noise level?